How to Apply

 Once you have completed all of the necessary sections of the online application, please pay the online application fee and submit your online application.

 It is highly recommended that you submit an application as soon as possible.
 The admissions office suggests that the latest by which your application should be submitted is December 15 as referees will be notified to submit a electronic reference only after you have submitted an application.
-Please note that transcripts can be uploaded onto your application after it has been submitted.
+Please note that documents can be uploaded onto your application after it has been submitted.

-10. Check the status of your application
+7. Check the status of your application

 After submitting your application, it is the responsibility of the applicant to ensure that all supporting materials are submitted by the application deadline.